svianac/learning-notes/k8s-mastery.md

   kubectl create configmap my-app-config --from-file=app.conf=app-prod.conf
   \# Create a ConfigMap with multiple keys (one per file in the config.d directory) kubectl create configmap my-app-config --from-file=config.d/ </code>

+## Create a ConfigMap for the app haproxy (file)

+We will use official haproxy and it expects a configuration file at /usr/local/etc/haproxy/haproxy.cfg.
+This app listens on port 80 and load balances connections between IBM and Google.

+<code>  # We get the file
+curl https://k8smastery.com/haproxy.cfg -o haproxy.cfg
+\#  Now we create the configMap kubectl create configmap haproxy --from-file=haproxy.cfg
+\#  We can check the configMap kubectl get configmap/haproxy -o yaml</code>

+In order to use it, we need to create a volume for the configMap and define the volumeMount in the pod.

+<code>kubectl apply -f https://k8smastery.com/haproxy.yaml</code>

+Now we test it from shpod pod:

+<code>kubectl exec -ti shpod -n shpod -- bash
+kubectl get pods -n default -o wide curl 10.1.254.88</code>

+## Create a ConfigMap for the app docker registry (as env)

+<code>kubectl create configmap registry --from-literal=http.addr=0.0.0.0:80
+kubectl get configmap/registry -o yaml</code>

+The yaml manifest of the pod will use the env parameter.

+<code>kubectl apply -f https://k8smastery.com/registry.yaml</code>

+Now we test it from shpod pod:

+<code>kubectl exec -ti shpod -n shpod -- bash
+kubectl get pods -n default -o wide curl 10.1.254.85/v2/_catalog</code>